VCE Modern History Cold War essay structures: the 2026 guide

 The Cold War emerged between 1945 and 1949 through the interaction of structural and contingent causes: the bipolar power structure left by WWII, the ideological incompatibility between liberal capitalism and Stalinist communism, and specific decisions by both Truman and Stalin that institutionalised the divide.
 Historians from Schlesinger (orthodox 1965) to Williams (revisionist 1959) to Gaddis (post-revisionist 1982) have weighed these factors differently; Gaddis's later work (We Now Know 1997), drawing on opened Soviet archives, has supported a post-revisionist synthesis that identifies structural conditions as the foundation and specific decisions as the catalysts.
 This response argues that bipolar structure made Cold War inevitable in some form, while Soviet expansion in Eastern Europe and American containment (Truman Doctrine 1947, Marshall Plan 1947) crystallised the specific Cold War we know.

 The introduction names schools, named historians, dated events, and a clear calibrated thesis.
-Strong setup for Band 6.
+Strong setup for a top-band SAC response.

 Writing about historians